RezaeiSaber/German-A2-Notes/README.md

 ## 📖 About This Repository

-These notes were created as personal study materials while following along with Hamed Salehi's German A2 course on YouTube (Deutsch Meutsch channel).
+These notes were created as personal study materials while following along with the German A2 course on the Deutsch Meutsch YouTube channel.
 The A2 level is grammar-intensive and builds the crucial foundation for B1 and B2 levels.
 The lessons cover advanced German grammar, expanded vocabulary, complex sentence structures, and more sophisticated communication skills structured around the "Starten Wir A2" curriculum.

 Each lesson file includes: